-Directorships Board member: Givesco Bakery
+Board member: Givesco Bakery A/S. Købmand Th.

-A/S, Købmand Th.
 C. Carlsens Mindefond.

-Shares held in Schouw & Co.
-Holds 1,265 shares in Schouw & Co.
+Holds 1.265 shares in Schouw & Co.
 (End 2023: 1,265 shares)

 Søren Stæhr is not considered to be independent due to his affiliation with the main shareholder Givesco A/S and his affiliation to a law firm which acts as an adviser to the company.